Typhoon Krathon

-Typhoon Krathon, known in the Philippines as Super Typhoon Julian, was a powerful and erratic typhoon which impacted Taiwan and the Philippines in late September and early October 2024.
-Krathon, whose name refers to the santol fruit, was the first storm to make landfall on Taiwan's densely populated western plains since Typhoon Thelma in 1977.
+Typhoon Krathon, (Note: The name Krathon (Thai: กระท้อน, [kra˨˩ tʰɔːn˦˥]) was contributed by Thailand and means santol (Sandoricum koetjape) in Thai.) known in the Philippines as Super Typhoon Julian, was a powerful and erratic typhoon which impacted Taiwan and the Philippines in late-September and early-October 2024.
+Krathon was the first storm to make landfall on Taiwan's densely populated western plains since Typhoon Thelma in 1977.
 It was also the first storm to hit Kaohsiung in October and the first since Tropical Storm Trami in 2001 to weaken into a tropical depression over Taiwan.
-Additionally, it was the wettest tropical cyclone in Basco, Batanes, bringing more than two months' worth of rainfall for September and surpassing the previous record set by Typhoon Ruth in 1991 and the strongest typhoon to hit the province since Typhoon Chanthu in 2021.
+Additionally, it was also the strongest typhoon to hit Batanes since Typhoon Chanthu in 2021.

-The eighteenth named storm, the second violent typhoon of the season, and the second super typhoon of the annual typhoon season, Krathon developed into a tropical depression near Kadena Air Base, Japan, on September 26, and was classified as a tropical storm by the Japan Meteorological Agency (JMA) on September 28 as it moved southwestward along the southeastern periphery.
-Krathon reached minimal typhoon status on September 29 after developing a broad, ragged eye.
-The typhoon moved north-northwestward between two subtropical highs before shifting west-northwestward and passing near Sabtang, Batanes.
-Early on October 1, the JMA reported that the storm had reached its peak intensity, with ten-minute sustained winds of 105 kn and a central pressure of 920 hPa.
-It subsequently peaked as a Category 4-equivalent super typhoon on the Saffir-Simpson scale, with one-minute sustained winds of 135 kn.
-As Krathon moved into the northern South China Sea, an eyewall replacement cycle began, which was evident in radar imagery, with the secondary eyewall nearly encircling the inner eye.
-Once the eyewall replacement cycle was complete, Krathon began warming cloud tops and displayed a weakened cloud-filled eye feature that caused upwelling and a decrease in ocean heat content.
-On October 3, Krathon made landfall near Siaogang District in Kaohsiung, Taiwan, with its spiral bands of deep convection gradually weakening as it moved north-northeastward into central Taiwan, near the western edge of the Central Mountain Range.
-After making landfall, the system rapidly slowed down and deteriorated, exhibiting minimal convective activity.
-The JMA continued to monitor the system as it emerged over the South China Sea before dissipating on the same day.
+The twenty-sixth tropical depression, eighteenth named storm, second violent typhoon, and second super typhoon of the season, Krathon developed into a tropical depression near Kadena Air Base, Japan, on September 26.
+It became a tropical storm on September 28 and reached typhoon strength on September 29 after developing a broad, ragged eye.
+Krathon moved north-northwestward before shifting west-northwestward and passing near Sabtang, Batanes.
+On October 1, it reached peak intensity with ten-minute sustained winds of 105 kn and a central pressure of 920 hPa, making it a Category 4-equivalent super typhoon on the Saffir-Simpson scale.
+After entering the northern South China Sea, an eyewall replacement cycle weakened the storm.
+Krathon made landfall near Siaogang District in Kaohsiung, Taiwan, on October 3, then rapidly weakened while moving through central Taiwan, near the western edge of the Central Mountain Range.
+The JMA monitored the system over the South China Sea before it dissipated later that day.